Welcome to the W. Harry Feinstone Center for Genomic Research. These are exciting

 enterprise of the university.

-The purpose of the center is to foster research and graduate education in the area
+The purpose of the Center is to foster research and education in the area of genomic

-of genomic research, particularly functional genomics, providing a focal point for
+research, particularly functional genomics, providing a focal point for these activities

-these activities within the University of Memphis and the Memphis scientific community.
+within the University of Memphis and the Memphis scientific community.
+Now that the

-Now that the complete genome sequences of humans, mice and several additional model
+complete genome sequences of humans, mice and several additional model organisms have

-organisms have been determined, a shift in emphasis is occurring from the physical
+been determined, a shift in emphasis is occurring from the physical and chemical structure

 A number of emerging technologies such as high density gene microarrays (genechips)